Transitional Facilities and Containment Facilities

 - Is your facility Operator still current and have they taken the required training?

-For facilities receiving sea containers or general risks goods the correct standard is the Standard for General Transitional Facilities for Uncleared Goods (BNZ-STD-TFGEN)
+For facilities receiving sea containers or general risks goods the correct standard is the Standard for Transitional Facilities for General Uncleared Risk Goods (TFGEN).

 1. Internet banking: